lkagami/geo_measures_pymol/README.md

 PyMOL version higher than 2.0.

-It is highly recommended to install PyMOL using the Ananconda3 package [1].
+It is highly recommended to install PyMOL using the [Ananconda3 package](https://www.anaconda.com/distribution/).

 You need to install python packages.